tauri-apps/tauri/examples/state/README.md

 # State example

-A simple Tauri Appplication showcase the application State usage.
+A simple Tauri Application showcase the application State usage.

 To execute run the following on the root directory of the repository: `cargo run --example state`